wtsd/address-validator/README.md

 ## USAGE

-Clone repository.
-Create `config.py` file and edit your key
-Copy your Excel files to `xlsx` directory.
+1. Copy your Excel files to `xlsx` directory.
-Run in console:
+2. Run in console:

 ```
 python validate-address.py